numenta/NAB/README.md

 HTM anomaly detection method, as well as methods from the [Etsy Skyline](https://github.com/etsy/skyline) anomaly detection library, a sliding window detector, Bayes Changepoint, and so on.
-This will also pass those results files to the scoring script to generate final NAB scores. *Note**: this option will take many many hours to run.
+This will also pass those results files to the scoring script to generate final NAB scores. **Note**: this option will take many many hours to run.

-The run.py command has a number of useful options.
-To view a description of the command line options please enter

-	python run.py --help

 ##### Run subset of NAB data files